jonssonjunior94/Windows-10-Settings-And-Portable-Applications/README.md

 #### Useful Websites
 - [Send](https://github.com/timvisee/send-instances/#instances) - Share encrypted files with ease.
 - [Gmailnator](https://www.emailnator.com/) - Temporary Disposable Gmail.
-- [Redirect Detective](https://redirectdetective.com/) - URL redirection checker that allows you to see the complete path a redirected URL goes through.
+- [Redirect Detective](https://redirectdetective.com/) - URL redirection checker, see the complete path a redirected URL goes through.
 - [Have i been pwned](https://haveibeenpwned.com/) - Check if your email or phone is in a data breach.
 Only knows the ones that have been publicly discovered.